Introducing SESHAT: A Tool for Object Classification from JWST Catalogs: Methods

-With machine learning methods, there are three different types of datasets: training, validation, and test sets.
-For our training set, we use 75\% of the synthetic models previously derived.
-We then over-sample (resample the same dataset) to achieve an even 10 000 objects in each class (YSO, field star, brown dwarf, white dwarf, and galaxy), with varying levels of noise.
-These are the data upon which the model is trained.
+\editone{Meanwhile, the validation and testing sets use the remaining data that was not over-sampled}.
 The validation set is used to determine when to stop the training, and is necessary to prevent over-fitting.
 When possible, it is best to use a real dataset for this step.
 Since we are creating a method for application to any suite of filters and thus real classifications are not readily available, we validate using 50\% of the remaining synthetic data not used in the training set, i.e., 12.5\% of the total synthetic data.
 Finally, the test set is a set of data with no influence on the machine learning method, and is a check to see how well the model generalizes to new data.
 We use the remaining 12.5\% of the synthetic data as our test set.
 In the following subsections we verify these methods on real data as an additional check.

-The input parameters for our model are listed in Table~\ref{tab:xgb-pars}.
-These parameters are chosen to minimize over-fitting to synthetic data, based on a comparison to the SESNA catalogs that were used to constrain the YSO synthetic population.
-We note, however, that these parameters are set before run-time, and thus are applied to all datasets.
+The input parameters for our model are listed in Table~\ref{tab:xgb-pars}. \editone{With the exception of the objective and eval\_metric,} these parameters are chosen to minimize over-fitting to synthetic data, based on a comparison to the SESNA catalogs that were used to constrain the YSO synthetic population.
+We note, however, that these parameters are set before run-time, and thus are applied to all datasets. \editone{The objective was set as multi:softprob to return a matrix of probabilities for each possible class.
+This allows the user to determine what the most appropriate cut in probability is for their science case, whether that is probability of X class $>90\%$ for a high purity but small sample, or $>50\%$ for a lower purity but more complete sample as done here.}